Pipe (fluid conveyance): Copper

-Aluminium pipe
+Aluminium

 Aluminium is sometimes used due to its low cost, resistance to corrosion and solvents, and its ductility.
 Aluminium tube is more desirable than steel for the conveyance of flammable solvents, since it cannot create sparks when manipulated.
 Aluminium tubing can be connected by flare or compression fittings, or it can be welded by the TIG or heliarc processes.

-Glass pipe
+Glass

 Tempered glass pipes are used for specialized applications, such as corrosive liquids, medical or laboratory wastes, or pharmaceutical manufacturing.
 Connections are generally made using specialized gasket or O-ring fittings.